Moa Point: Wastewater treatment plant

 In May 2021, Wellington City Council approved a 10 year plan that included expenditure of $2.7 billion on water pipe maintenance and upgrades in Wellington city, and an additional $147 to $208 million for plant upgrades at the Moa Point wastewater treatment plant.

 In July 2023 Wellington City Council announced that it had signed a contract with two companies, McConnell Dowell Constructors Ltd and HEB Construction Ltd, to build new sludge minimisation infrastructure at the wastewater treatment plant.
 Sludge is mixed with general waste and buried in landfill, so minimising the amount produced is valuable.
 The Council expects that the new facility will reduce wastewater sludge by 60 to 80 percent and reduce carbon emissions created by the treatment process by 60 percent.
 In June 2024, the Council announced that the treatment plant would be given a Māori name that references waste water: Te Whare Wai Para Nuku.
 The facility is projected to open in 2026.

+On 4 February 2026, there was a complete failure of the Moa Point treatment plant when wastewater backed up and flooded the facility.
+Wellington Water stated that the plant would be out of service for an extended period and that it could take months to repair.
+Around 70 million litres per day of untreated sewage was discharged into a short ocean outfall at Tarakena Bay.
+The public were warned to stay away from beaches on the Wellington south coast.
+Wellington mayor Andrew Little described the failure as an environmental disaster.
+By 6 February, Wellington Water had begun pumping screened sewerage through its 1.8km outfall pipe.